 - What happens if a participant loses their card?

-- No. Technology is still under development by retailers.
-Utah WIC plans to allow self-checkout when stores are ready.
+- At some retail chains.
+Technology is still under development by retailers.
+Utah WIC allows self-checkout when stores are ready.

 - Can participants shop in other states with their